Foundation Diet and Health

 Amygdalin is a cyanogenic glycoside, i.e. a compound between an alcohol and a sugar, which is broken down by the body's own enzymes to produce hydrogen cyanide (HCN) or hydrogen cyanide.
 This ingredient can be found in a variety of other foods in addition to sprouted lentils.
 16

 The term "B vitamin 17 " is a synonym for the acronym laetrile or amygdalin - but this is a pseudovitamin that the body does not need for its normal function.
-There are also rumors dating back to the 1980s that this ingredient has anti-cancer effects.
-However, this claim was clearly refuted by a systematic review by a Cochrane review in 2015.
+There are also rumors dating back to the 1980s that this ingredient has anti-cancer properties.
+However, this claim was clearly refuted by a systematic review by a Cochrane Review in 2015.
 The study concluded that there is no reliable evidence for the alleged effects of laetrile or amygdalin on curative (healing) effects in cancer patients.
 17

-The best-known representative is the eponymous bitter almond, because amygdalin comes from the Latin amygdala (ancient Greek ἀμυγδάλη) for almond kernel.
+The best-known representative is the eponymous bitter almond, because amygdalin comes from the Latin 'amygdala' (ancient Greek ἀμυγδάλη) for almond kernel.
 However, even though hydrogen cyanide is a toxic component that can accumulate over time, the amounts contained in germinated lentils are not a cause for concern, unlike in bitter almonds.

 Unfortunately, we were unable to find any well-founded studies on this, except for bitter almonds, which in turn speaks for the safety of the lentils.
 In addition, sprouting is definitely worthwhile, as it increases digestibility and reduces the content of resistant starch and anti-nutritional compounds.
 18 The greatest danger is not the accumulation of hydrogen cyanide, but possible contamination by various bacteria.
 19 However, this happens very rarely and can easily be avoided by good hygiene conditions.

-The lentil as we eat it today probably comes from the wild lentil Lens orientalis from Asia Minor.
+The lentil as we eat it today probably originates from the wild lentil Lens orientalis from Asia Minor.
 Lentils have been planted and cultivated since the Neolithic period.
 They are one of the oldest types of dried vegetables.
 7 In the Neolithic period (approx. 7000 BC), lentils were a major crop in the Fertile Crescent (Bulgaria, Greece).
 Lentils were also a staple food in ancient Egypt and Palestine.

 Today, the main growing areas are Spain, Russia, Chile, Argentina, the USA, Canada and the Middle East.
 In India alone, over 50 types of lentils are grown.

-Cultivation - Harvest:
+Cultivation - Harvest

 Lentils are legumes that bind nitrogen from the air with the help of nodule bacteria in the soil, which has a very positive effect on the soil.
 If other legumes were previously in the field, no inoculation with nodule bacteria is necessary.
 In addition, lentils are very undemanding and can also be grown on marly, sandy, calcareous, loose clay soils, which can also be quite shallow.
 They are considered to be weak competitors, which is why weed control in a pure culture is crucial for successful lentil cultivation.
 Depending on the climate and soil, there are also mixed cultures with oats or barley.
 Here it is important not to shade the lentils.
 Lentil cultivation in Europe is still a niche product and is more common in organic farming.
 8